pingcap/docs-cn/br/backup-and-restore-storages.md

 Before backup, configure the following privileges to access the backup directory on S3.

 - Minimum privileges for TiKV and Backup & Restore (BR) to access the backup directories during backup: `s3:ListBucket`, `s3:PutObject`, and `s3:AbortMultipartUpload`
-- Minimum privileges for TiKV and BR to access the backup directories during restore: `s3:ListBucket` and `s3:GetObject`
+- Minimum privileges for TiKV and BR to access the backup directories during restore: `s3:ListBucket`, `s3:GetObject`, and `s3:PutObject`.
+BR writes checkpoint information to the `./checkpoints` subdirectory under the backup directory.
+When restoring log backup data, BR writes the table ID mapping relationship of the restored cluster to the `./pitr_id_maps` subdirectory under the backup directory.

 If you have not yet created a backup directory, refer to [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to create an S3 bucket in the specified region.
 If necessary, you can also create a folder in the bucket by referring to [Create a folder](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).